TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 25/Exodus 25.24.md

 ---

-And thou shalt overlay it with pure gold, and make thereto a crown of gold round about.
+You shall overlay it with pure gold, and make a gold molding around it.